SiposCristina/GearGenerator.com_automation_code/README.md

   </ul><br>
 </p>

 <h3>Test Results</h3> <p> The application appears to be stable and functional.
 The functionality of the Gear Generator application appears to work, however, when using bad data, the data is accepted and no error message is displayed.
 I observed that the application handled single gear and multiple gears with each gear representing the parameters that I specified.
 However, at specific inputs in the Pressure Angle (PA) field, the teeth of the gear overlap the teeth of the other gear.
 I didn't see a problem in the interractions among the various numeric fields on the page.
+At extreme values the gears cannot be displayed on the screen.
+Some extreme gear sets can be displayed on the screen, but the scroll bars and the scaling factor make it awkward for the user.
 </p><br>
 <p>Below you can find the screenshots of the generated results for gearLimits.json file.
 The parameters specified in the gearLimits.json file define the limits of the Number of teeth (N) and Diametral pitch (P) fields.
 Each screenshot corresponds to a test scenario with the limits (either minimum or maximum) of the “Number of teeth” (N) and the “Diametral pitch” (P) and their combinations.
 Except for the screenshot from test number 5 (where all four gears are displayed), all four gears are visible, each representing one of these limits.